How to Detect Moisture Inside Air Ducts (Step-by-Step for Homeowners)

 • Recurring patterns are stronger indicators than one-time events

-• Confirmed moisture should lead to cause identification and prevention
+• Confirmed duct moisture should lead to cause identification before sealing, cleaning, or replacing materials

 • Safe, non-invasive methods are the best approach for homeowners